Save Early, Save Often

-Players cannot or do not want to repeat an already completed challenge due to the high difficulty of completing it the first time.
+Players cannot or do not want to repeat an already completed challenge due to the high difficulty of completing it previously.

 Retain progress through manual saves in Grand Theft Auto V